 When I list high-performing stocks in my portfolio, they show recent trends in thriving businesses: eCommerce, online advertisement, process automation, renewable energy, software-as-a-service (subscription model), online platforms that connect sellers and buyers, and artificial intelligence.
 Stock investment has encouraged me to take another look at the world from the perspectives of economists.
 It also helped me understand what the future would look like and how I can prepare for it.
 If I had learned about investment at school, I would have enjoyed economy classes so much more and been financially independent by now!

 Just because I have some high-performing stocks in my portfolio, it does not mean that I have been right about the prospect of each business 100% of the time.
 It is far from the truth.
 37% of my stocks have lost 10-80% of their share values since I purchased them.
-Despite poor performances of these loser stocks, my stock portfolio has been outperforming my index funds because 25% of my stocks have quickly gained their share prices multiple times.
-Looking back, had I only purchased stocks whose underlying businesses I have used as a consumer or worked for as an employee, my stock portfolio would have more winners and fewer losers.
-When we can watch those businesses closely, not only can we spot promising businesses early, we can also tell when they start to deteriorate.
+Despite the poor performances of these loser stocks, my stock portfolio has been outperforming my index funds because 25% of my stocks have quickly gained their share prices multiple times.
+Looking back, had I only purchased stocks whose underlying businesses I have used as a consumer or worked for as an employee, my stock portfolio would have had more winners and fewer losers.
+When we can watch those businesses closely, not only can we spot promising businesses early, but we can also tell when they start to deteriorate.
 That is when we need to sell those stocks to cut our losses early.

 The growth potential of high-quality stocks is unlimited while the maximum loss from loser stocks is limited.
 You cannot lose more than what you have invested.
 On the other hand, best-performing stocks can bring in 10 times more profits than your investment cost in the long run.
 For example, the share price of my best performer SHOP has grown 800% in 3 years.
 That is why we need to focus on long-term gain rather than the purchase price.
 When I bought the first batch of SHOP at $90 per share in 2017, I regretted that I had not bought them at $40 per share just a couple of months earlier.
 While the difference seemed quite large between $40 and $90 at the time of purchase (225%), with its current stock price ($760), the difference is only 7% now.
 But it is noteworthy that I had not seen much change in the share price of SHOP for the first two years before it started growing exponentially last year.